s0lesurviv0r/BitTroll/README.md

 BitTroll works on Debian/Ubuntu/Fedora/Mac OS X but can be easily adapted to work on Windows (this is planned for the future).

-BitTroll attempts to scrape torcache.net for torrent files for info hashes it wishes to resolve.
+BitTroll can scrape from cache services like torcache.net for torrent files for info hashes it wishes to resolve.
-This is set by default but will be a config option in the next release.

 BitTroll attempts to classify torrents into categories using a basic classification algorithm.